ArveVM/HomeAssistantConfig4/README.md

 - mr ML and mr ØB   :  Home network setup guiding (and huge inspiration -> division shift upwards on how much cash to spend on network equipment :) )
 - mr KISS           :  longlived principle of simplicity of code, inspiration from 'back in the days' -> nolug hhelgesen  :)

+Further acknowlegement is added in code,, ,I've tried to add references to persons or sources whenever I've stolen something ;)

 ### Current setup;